We may earn income from links in this post. Please read this Disclosure for details.

 Best for: Couples, Honeymoon, Adults-only

-Note that there is an evening dress code, especially when dining in Le Jardinier so be sure to pack long pants, closed toe shoes and a shirt with a collar for men.
+Note that there is an evening dress code, so be sure to pack long pants, closed toe shoes and a shirt with a collar for men.
 Women should wear stylish resort evening wear such as a cocktail dress – no shorts.

-4. Mount Cinnamon – Best Luxury Hotel Near Morne Rouge and Grand Anse Beach
+4. Mount Cinnamon: Where to Stay in Grenada Near Morne Rouge and Grand Anse

 Highlights of Mount Cinnamon Resort & Beach Club: